 To soak up the atmosphere, follow the heritage walk that runs from the bay along the town strip and down to the historical cemetery where early Tasmanian explorers have been laid to rest.
 Stanley’s charm has even caught the eye of Hollywood and features in parts of the 2014 film The Light Between Oceans.

 Stanley was established at the base of a huge round lump of basalt known as the Nut, which was formed eons earlier when volcanoes were common around the island.
 The nut provided protection from the trade winds to ensure safer passage into the deep harbour.
-This is the most prominent feature in town, and where people come from far and wide to experience the exhilarating views from the top.
+This is the most prominent feature in town.
+People come from far and wide to experience the exhilarating views from the top.

 This area should be on everyone’s list when they come to Tassie.
 It’s the perfect little town.
-Everything has a place, the locals are beautiful and friendly, the streets are tidy and rubbish free, and the backdrop is equally impressive too.
-On the good days you’d swear this was on the north coast of NSW with forever views, turquoise water in the bay and green pastures that go to the hinterland.
-But on the bad days the wind rips through you like a knife, and this is when you really spare a thought for the convicts and early settlers that called this place home 200 years ago.
+Tthe locals are beautiful and friendly, the streets are tidy and rubbish free, and the backdrop is equally impressive too.
+On the good days you’d swear this was on the north coast of NSW.
+There are spectacular views, turquoise water in the bay and green pastures that go to the hinterland.
+But on the bad days the wind rips through you like a knife.
+This is when you really spare a thought for the convicts and early settlers that called this place home 200 years ago.